Dynamsoft/barcode-reader-javascript/README.md

 ```
 [Try in JSFiddle](https://jsfiddle.net/Keillion/6czmrq5d/)

-Please click the button `console` in top right of the screen.
+Please click the button `console` in the top right of the screen.

-You could find dbr wasm version, initialization process and other useful info.
+You could find dbr wasm version, initialization process, and other useful info.

 <br>

 ## Configuring Scanner Settings

-The scanner interface comes with a number of properties, displayed some of the most useful properties here for example:
+The scanner interface comes with a number of properties.
+For example:
 ```js
 // Use config when new the object let scanner = new BarcodeReader.Scanner({